San Francisco Mandatory Recycling and Composting Ordinance: Opposition

 Since construction and demolition sites already possessed a high diversion rate prior to the mandatory ordinance, the initial impact of the ordinance was mostly on homes and businesses.
 Landlords expressed early concern over the challenge of finding space for bins, as well as over possible odors.
 Despite these concerns, the ordinance remained popular overall, polling 85% prior to passing.
 Before passing, the cap on fines was also lowered from $1,000 to $100 to address opposition to the possible size of fines.

 Of the Board of Supervisors, only Carmen Chu and Sean Elsbernd opposed Gavin Newsom's proposal.
 Elsbernd was concerned about the preexisting problem of scavengers in trash cans and that the ordinance would worsen this problem.
 He was also concerned about fines being pursued heavily despite the assurance they would be lenient.

-After clauses making apartment owners responsible for their tenant's sorting were eliminated, the San Francisco Apartment Association took a neutral stance on the ordinance.
+After clauses making apartment owners responsible for their tenants' sorting were eliminated, the San Francisco Apartment Association took a neutral stance on the ordinance.

-Implementation Assistance and Enforcement
+Implementation assistance and enforcement

-To aid San Francisco residents in a smooth transition to the new ordinance, the City and San Francisco's municipal solid waste collector, Recology, offered free services including consultations and multi-lingual training sessions to educate residents.
+To aid San Francisco residents in a smooth transition to the new ordinance, the city and San Francisco's municipal solid waste collector, Recology, offered free services including consultations and multilingual training sessions to educate residents.
 They also offered materials to aid the physical collection process: pails to collect compost, signs, and labels to instruct others on how to separate their recyclables, trash, and food scraps.

 There are also financial incentives for reducing waste thrown in the trash bin.
 Both composting and recycling are less costly per month than the trash bill.
 The city newsletter highlighted this fact and suggested diverting more waste to recycling and composting bins, lowering trash bills by requesting less frequent trash collection, and using smaller trash bins to lessen the financial burden on residents.

 In the event of "egregious" cases of noncompliance, or failure to separate recyclables, compostables, and trash, fines up to $100 for single-family homes and up to $1000 for large businesses are issued.